Online Viewing of Court Records

 Those who choose to register and create a free CORE account with the Clerk's Office have the enhanced capability to request that new documents be reviewed and published to CORE.
 If a document is requested, it will be reviewed by a Clerk employee to ensure that the document is properly redacted prior to release.
 Once complete, the requestor will receive an email notification that the document is ready to be viewed.
 Once the document is published to CORE, it is available to be viewed by all CORE users who are granted access under the Supreme Court's rules.

-Registered users are also are also able to view non-confidential records in cases governed by the Florida Rules of Family Law and the Florida Probate Rules.
+Registered users are also able to view non-confidential records in cases governed by the Florida Rules of Family Law and the Florida Probate Rules.

 Registration